Farooq Abdullah appears before ED for questioning in alleged J&K Cricket Association scam

 The Union government has said that it will hold elections in Jammu and Kashmir after the delimitation exercise, or redrawing of boundaries, is completed.
 On May 14, the Supreme Court asked the Centre and the Election Commission of India to reply to a plea challenging the Delimitation Commission.

-The National Conference on May 27 had said that there was nothing new about the Enforcement Directorate giving summons to members of the Opposition.
+The National Conference on May 27 had said that there was nothing new about the Enforcement Directorate serving summons to members of the Opposition.

 “This is common for all Opposition parties in India,” the National Conference said in a tweet.
 “He [Abdullah] has continued to maintain his innocence in the matter and has cooperated with the investigative agencies and will do so in this case as well.”